kelbakian/Reinforcement-Learning-Project/README.md

 # Reinforcement-Learning-Project
-Reinforcement Learning using the value iteration algorithm
+Reinforcement Learning using value iteration algorithm

+Solve a finite state/action space MDP using the value iteration algorithm.
+Plot a heatmap showing the route to take to get to max expected value starting from any point in the action space.